Web analytics: Web server log file analysis

-Web servers record some of their transactions in a log file.
+Web servers records some of their transactions in a log file.
 It was soon realized that these log files could be read by a program to provide data on the popularity of the website.
 Thus arose web log analysis software.

 In the early 1990s, website statistics consisted primarily of counting the number of client requests (or hits) made to the web server.
 This was a reasonable method initially since each website often consisted of a single HTML file.
 However, with the introduction of images in HTML, and websites that spanned multiple HTML files, this count became less useful.
 The first true commercial Log Analyzer was released by IPRO in 1994.

 Two units of measure were introduced in the mid-1990s to gauge more accurately the amount of human activity on web servers.
 These were page views and visits (or sessions).
 A page view was defined as a request made to the web server for a page, as opposed to a graphic, while a visit was defined as a sequence of requests from a uniquely identified client that expired after a certain amount of inactivity, usually 30 minutes.

 The emergence of search engine spiders and robots in the late 1990s, along with web proxies and dynamically assigned IP addresses for large companies and ISPs, made it more difficult to identify unique human visitors to a website.
 Log analyzers responded by tracking visits by cookies, and by ignoring requests from known spiders.

 The extensive use of web caches also presented a problem for log file analysis.
-If a person revisits a page, the second request will often be retrieved from the browser's cache, and so no request will be received by the web server.
+If a person revisits a page, the second request will often be retrieved from the browser's cache, so no request will be received by the web server.
 This means that the person's path through the site is lost.
-Caching can be defeated by configuring the web server, but this can result in degraded performance for the visitor and bigger load on the servers.
+Caching can be defeated by configuring the web server, but this can result in degraded performance for the visitor and a bigger load on the servers.